ALL QUIET ON THE WESTERN FRONT Innocence, Youth, and Friendship Crushed by the Brutality of World War I

 LADY IN BLACK Tolstoy, Anna, and the Unveiling Power of the Color Black

-Seductively fateful: A short read of Ana Karenina explains with great simplicity the quintessential notion of true style.
-Fashion, particularly the color black, plays the main role in this revelation.
+A short read of the novel Ana Karenina by Leo Tolstoy explains with great simplicity the quintessential notion of true style.
+Fashion, particularly the colour black, plays the main role in this revelation which proves to be dramatically fateful.

 Continue reading “LADY IN BLACK Tolstoy, Anna, and the Unveiling Power of the Color Black”